 We didn’t believe it at first, but after examining both vacuums in detail, we realized they looked almost exactly the same (very good), they cleaned in pretty much the same way (very well), and they had nearly identical model numbers (the Electro+’s number is more advanced).
 We then went and called Miele and they confirmed it with us from Germany.
 The Electro+ is the successor to the Topaz, much in the same way that the Classic C1 Olympus succeeded the S2121.

-In fact, the only differences we could discern between the two models besides things like names and model numbers were price and weight.
+In fact, aside from the fact that the Electro+ ships with the SEB 228 electrobrush and the Topaz ships with the SEB 217-3 (a slightly less capable powered head), the only differences we could discern between the two models besides things like names and model numbers were price and weight.
 Specifically, the Topaz inexplicably costs significantly more than the Electro+ despite being the older equivalent model; we think this is because the Topaz is slowly becoming harder to find due to being discontinued, but we’re not entirely sure yet.
 What we are sure of is that the two vacuums come with the same features and clean the same way, but one costs much more than the other.

 It’s also worth noting that the Electro+ weighed significantly more than the Topaz at close to 19 pounds in the Elecro+ compared to a shade over 14 pounds in the Topaz.
 Considering the fact that all the other Compact C2s weighed in at approximately 14 pounds on our scale, we’re not entirely sure what inside the Electro+ made it tip the scales, but it’s something to keep in mind, as it did make a significant difference when hauling the Electro+ up and down stairs.